jedhabush/catwiki-challenge/README.md

 # Improvements

 There are a lot of things I can improve on the current version of the app.
 Among these improvements are <br/>
-1- Add a searchbar or a drop down menu to choose a breed.
+1- Add a searchbar or a drop down menu to choose a breed.<br/>
-1- Enhance the UI and make it more responsive.
+2- Enhance the UI and make it more responsive.
 The current design is very minimal <br/>
-2- Add more functionalities such as allowing users to vote for their favourite cat photo and produce the most voted photos. <br/>
+3- Add more functionalities such as allowing users to vote for their favourite cat photo and produce the most voted photos. <br/>
-3- Merge the dog API as well so users can have double the joy by searching for both dogs and cats. lol <br/>
+4- Merge the dog API as well so users can have double the joy by searching for both dogs and cats. lol <br/>